TomasConti02/EdgeNode/Knative_Eventing/Kafka/README.md

 The Kafka cluster deployment is managed by the **Strimzi Operator** ([strimzi.io](https://strimzi.io/)), which simplifies deploying and configuring Kafka clusters inside Kubernetes.
 An operator is a custom Kubernetes controller that extends the native Kubernetes API, automatically managing the deployment, configuration, and full lifecycle of a specific resource.

 For cluster coordination and data synchronization, this architecture uses the **KRaft (Kafka Raft)** consensus algorithm instead of **Apache ZooKeeper**.
 Under KRaft, a message is committed to the log as soon as a majority of the replica nodes acknowledge they have received it.
 In the event of a broker node failure, a automatic leader election is triggered, selecting the node with the most up-to-date local log state.
-In terms of the **CAP theorem**, this system prioritizes Consistency and Availability within a single-fault domain system (such as a single Kubernetes cluster), ensuring a highly robust, fault-tolerant environment without traditional network partition overhead.
+In terms of the **CAP theorem**, this system prioritizes Consistency and Availability within a single-fault domain system (such as a single Kubernetes cluster), ensuring a highly robust, fault-tolerant environment.

 ```bash
 kubectl get pods -n kafka